Hashnode/hashnode-browser-extensions/README.md

 Finally, run `yarn build-in-container`.
 This will throw build files in the end in a directory called `builds`

 ----

-**To build for production**
-Run `yarn build-all`.
-This builds for both chrome and firefox.
-This time no need to copy manifest file manually.
-Everything is taken care of.

----

 ### Procedure to load extension for chrome
 Visit `chrome://extension` in Google Chrome, click on `Load unpacked` and select build/dist folder with `manifest.json` file in it and you are good to go.